 - 2 teaspoons vanilla extract

-- ⅓ cup almond milk or your choice of milk
+- 1/3 cup almond milk, or milk of choice

-- 1¾ cups gluten free flour blend or white whole wheat flour blend (see note)
+- 1¾ cup gluten-free flour blend, or white whole wheat flour (see note)

 - 1 teaspoon baking soda

-- ¼ cup coconut oil (grass fed butter could also be used)
+- 1/4 cup coconut oil, grass-fed butter can also be used

 Flax egg: 1 tablespoon ground flax + 3 tablespoons water mixed in a small bowl and let sit for 15 minutes.

-*Disclosure:Triad to Wellness is a nutrition communications consultant for Icelandic Provisions.
+Disclosure:Triad to Wellness was a nutrition communications consultant for Icelandic Provisions.
 We were not compensated for this post.
 For more recipes click here!